facebookexperimental/libunifex/doc/concepts.md

 ## Important Note on C++20 Concepts

-The implementation of unifex does not currently make use of C++20 concepts.
+The implementation of unifex conditionally uses C++20 concepts if the compiler supports them.

-Thus the C++20 concept definitions listed below are largely just indicative at the moment.
-They are not actually defined as concepts in the unifex source.
+The C++20 concept definitions listed below are defined as concepts in the unifex source on compilers that support concepts, or as Boolean variable templates otherwise.

-There will often be a corresponding template metafunction to check the concept in the C++17 way, however.
+Function templates are constrained either with `requires` clauses or with `std::enable_if_t` with the help of a set of portability macros.

 # Sender/Receiver